 Life Chill.
-Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
-Hit: 6 (2d4 + 2) necrotic damage.
-The target must succeed on a DC 13 Con saving throw or be stunned for 1 minute, due to chilling pains from inside their skull.
-The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+If hit, the target must succeed on a SAVE VS. PARALYSIS or be paralyzed for 1 minute, due to horrible chilling pains coming from inside their skull.
+The target can repeat the saving throw at the end of each round, ending the effect on itself on a success.
 However, the victim will be affected by ongoing paranoia which lasts an hour after such a wound is taken.

-Valhalla.
-He recalls or gestures to the image painted above the fireplace.
+above the fireplace.
 While he doesn't believe in Valhalla, he does think that this strange animal could have poisoned the man or caused him in some other way to be cursed by God.